louischatriot/h4e/README.md

   , app = express();

 h4e.setup({ app: app
-          , extension: 'mustache'
+          , extension: 'mustache'   // Tell h4e all your templates end in '.mustache'
+                                    // and you don't want to type it everytime

-          , baseDir: 'templates'
+          , baseDir: 'templates'    // All your templates are in this directory or its descendants
+                                    // Say it here and never type it again, h4e will know where to look

-          , toCompile: ['website', 'forum'] });
+          , toCompile: ['website', 'forum'] });   // The subdirectories of baseDir where your templates
+                                                  // really are.
+Tell h4e to compile them so you
+                                                  // can use them

 // Rest of Express code here
 ```

-Now you will never need to tell h4e that your templates have the 'mustache' extension and are in './templates'.
-If:
+Let's assume:

 * `./templates/website/hello.mustache` contains `Hello {{planet}} ! {{>website/description}}`
 * `./templates/website/description.mustache` contains `You are {{color}}`